Technical Details#

 For a view schema UserRead, Restly derives two input schemas in before_include_view():

-• creation_schema: produced by create_model_without_read_only_fields(), which creates a subclass mixing in OmitReadOnlyMixin before UserRead in the MRO.
+• schema_create: produced by create_model_without_read_only_fields(), which creates a subclass mixing in OmitReadOnlyMixin before UserRead in the MRO.
 OmitReadOnlyMixin.__pydantic_init_subclass__ directly deletes ReadOnly entries from cls.model_fields and calls model_rebuild(force=True).
 The subclass still inherits validators from UserRead for the fields that remain.

-• update_schema: produced by create_model_with_optional_fields(), which mixes in both PatchMixin and OmitReadOnlyMixin.
+• schema_update: produced by create_model_with_optional_fields(), which mixes in both PatchMixin and OmitReadOnlyMixin.
 After OmitReadOnlyMixin strips the read-only fields, PatchMixin.__pydantic_init_subclass__ sets field.default = None and wraps every remaining annotation in Optional[...].
 Original field defaults from UserRead are replaced by None, not preserved.

 The generated class names use resource-first role suffixes.
 UserRead derives UserCreate and UserUpdate.
 The Read suffix is the only suffix Restly strips when deriving request-schema names; other schema names are kept literally, so UserSchema derives UserSchemaCreate and UserSchemaUpdate.
 When schema is omitted entirely, a model named User auto-generates UserRead as the response schema.